mdazrin/improfdbvue/.swm/core-model-architecture.lg3o6.sw.md

 # Model

 The model is located at `📄 app/Models/Core.php`.
-It is the Eloquent ORM of Cores table.
+It is the Eloquent Object-Relational Mapping (ORM) of Cores table.

 <br/>